phocean/TopIcons-plus/README.md

 Many thanks go to Adel Gadllah for making the [original extension](http://94.247.144.115/repo/topicons/) and also to Mjnaderi for the [Toptray fork](https://github.com/mjnaderi/TopTray).

-Also, for their contributions to the code, thanks to:

-- nevesnunes
-- alemax-xyz

 ## Notes

 The extension is pending review on https://extensions.gnome.org, so hopefully it will be validated so that it is easier to install soon.